 Regrettably, this course had been cancelled due to low registration numbers as at 26 May 2015.
 We propose to break down the course into a series of seminars.
-If you have feedback on the relevance of/your interest in the topics listed below, you are welcome to contact Program Manager, Mellissa Bradley, via email.
+If you have feedback on the relevance of/your interest in the topics listed below, please Program Manager, Mellissa Bradley.

 Dr Sheryn Pitman, SA Museum

 The case for green, blue and living infrastructure in cities

 Mellissa Bradley, Water Sensitive SA

 Andrew King, City of West Torrens

 WSUD in commercial development in City of West Torrens